telerik/fiddler-everywhere-docs/knowledge-base/troubleshoot-fiddler-not-capturing.md

 - The Fiddler Everywhere application is up and running.
 - The system capturing mode is turned ON (by toggling the **Live Traffic** switch).

 **Result**: The operating system proxy settings remain unchanged.
 No HTTP(S) traffic appears in the Live Traffic grid.
 The grid shows _**"It looks like you are unable to capture traffic.
-You might have a configuration issue - check our troubleshooting page for more information.” (same is valid for search)"**_.
+You might have a configuration issue - check our troubleshooting page for more information.”**_.

 **Troubleshooting approach**: Fiddler Everywhere requires administrative rights to modify the operating system proxy settings.
 If the currently logged user does not have rights to change the proxy settings and Fiddler Everywhere was not installed with such rights, it will fail to set and unset the OS proxy settings.
 You can confirm that scenario through the following steps: